Why Temporal Intelligence?

-GroveStreams is a temporal relational database with built-in analytics, forecasting, and an AI query layer.
+GroveStreams is a temporal intelligence platform with built-in analytics, forecasting, and an AI query layer.
 It reduces the entire temporal data management surface to a single primitive — the stream.
 Every property on every entity and every relationship between entities is a stream with its own independent time axis, queryable through a single language (GS SQL), with built-in AI forecasting and correlation detection.
 No history tables.
 No materialized views.
 No batch roll-up jobs.
 One primitive replaces them all.

 The entire database is a living memory of everything that ever happened and how things were connected at any point in time.
 Every data point knows when it happened.
 Every relationship knows when it changed.
 Every query can travel through time.